intel/gardener-extension-cri-resmgr/README.md

 | For local kind-based setup, HTTP header is missing: `X-Scope-OrgID: operator`.
 To fix it do the following, first sign in with `admin/admin` and then:
 <a href="./doc/fix_grafana_loki.png"> <img src="./doc/fix_grafana_loki.png" width="80%" height="80%"> </a> |

-Or use Explorer and entry following Loki queries for **installation** logs:
+Or use Explorer and enter following Loki queries for **installation** logs:

 ```
 {pod_name=~"cri-resmgr-installation-.*", container_name="installation"}